vietlq/pyproxy/README.md

 The main port is `8080`.

-The auxiliary port is `8181`.
+The injection port is `8181`.
 Anything sent to this port will be broadcasted to all clients connected to the main port `8080`.

 `./async_proxy.py 8080 localhost:9090 8181`